Signed in as:

-As the UK continues to reopen following COVID-19 lockdown, we are delighted to launch the ‘EMBED Reopening Recommendations Support Service’ created in collaboration with the Disability Collaborative Network (DCN) and the School of Health Sciences University of East Anglia.
+To support UK reopening following COVID-19 lockdown, we are pleased to share the ‘EMBED Reopening Recommendations Support Service’ created in collaboration with the Disability Collaborative Network (DCN) and the School of Health Sciences University of East Anglia.

 The 'EMBED Reopening Recommendation' guidance has been created to support organisations in their decision making prior to reopening following COVID-19 lockdown.
 It considers potential barriers faced by disabled visitors and customers and offers solution based guidance for organisations of all types with the ultimate aim of keeping stakeholders, staff, volunteers visitors, students or customers as safe as possible.

 We have paid particular attention to the needs of a diverse visitor and user base.
-The guidance is based on our experience of accessibility for disabled and neurodiverse people and was reflective of known evidence and research about COVID-19 at the time of writing.
+The guidance is based on our experience of accessibility for disabled and neurodivergent people and is reflective of known evidence and research about COVID-19 at the time of writing.

 These actions are recommendations only and as such are not mandatory.
 They provide useful, practical and pragmatic actions to support reopening and should be used to underpin Government, sector and industry specific advice.